Toyota Corolla Levin 1600 (1972)

 Road testing the Toyota Corolla Levin 1600

-The 2T-G type 1.6-liter DOHC engine shared with the Celica/Carina GT wakes up vigorously even in the early morning without pulling the choke, just by gently tapping the throttle and pumping gas into the twin Solex 40PHH3 carburetors, and it shows almost no hesitation when it first starts moving, pulling powerfully in each gear.
-It doesn’t warm up quickly unless it’s under load, but once it’s warmed up, it idles naturally at about 900rpm.
+The 2T-G type 1.6-liter DOHC engine shared with the Celica/Carina GT starts up vigorously even in the early morning without pulling the choke, just by gently tapping the throttle and pumping gas into the twin Solex 40PHH3 carburetors, and it shows almost no hesitation when it first starts moving, pulling powerfully in each gear.
+It doesn’t warm up quickly unless it’s under load, but once it’s warmed up, it naturally idles at about 900rpm.

-On the other hand, the engine continues to produce more than 80% (11.6kgm) of the maximum torque value over a wide rev range, from just over 3000rpm to around 6800rpm, so combined with the weight of the car and the gear ratio, it also has an incredibly eager nature, like a bouncy rubber ball, even at ultra-low speeds, which is another desirable feature.
+On the other hand, the engine continues to produce more than 80% (11.6kgm) of the maximum torque value over a wide rev range, from just over 3000rpm to around 6800rpm, so combined with the weight of the car and the gear ratio, it has an incredibly eager nature, like a bouncy rubber ball, even at ultra-low speeds, which is another desirable feature.
 For example, the overtaking times from 20-60km/h, 40-80km/h, 60-100kmh, and 80-120km/h are all concentrated in the six-second range, and even from 1300rpm (30km/h) in fourth gear and 1500rpm (40km/h) in fifth gear, it accelerates smoothly without detonation, albeit quite slowly, demonstrating the wide power band.

-The combination is strong punch at high speeds and sufficient flexibility at low revolutions (there are factors other than the engine itself that contribute to this, but we will discuss that later), which should be mutually exclusive, makes for a truly excellent dynamic performance.
+This combination of strong punch at high speeds and sufficient flexibility at low revolutions (there are factors other than the engine itself that contribute to this, but we will discuss that later), which should be mutually exclusive, makes for truly excellent dynamic performance.
 The day of our testing at Yatabe was spoiled by strong crosswinds, and the recorded top speed was 182.2km/h in a straight flying kilometer, lower than the catalog’s “estimated” value of 190km/h.
 On the other hand, the 0-400m acceleration time was 16.1 seconds on average, and 15.9 seconds with a tailwind, significantly quicker than the manufacturer’s published value (16.3 seconds).
-These results were achieved while keeping to the allowable revolution range and shifting up at 7000rpm.
+These results were achieved while keeping to the allowable rev range and shifting up at 7000rpm.
 It is safe to say that the top speed could have been a little higher if the conditions had been better.

 The gearbox is also one of the car’s strengths.
-It is a fully synchronized 5-speed (the gear ratios are 3,587, 2.022, 1.384, 1.000, 0.861) that is the same as that of the Celica, Carina, Corolla SR/SL, etc., with fifth gear to the upper right of the normal H-pattern and reverse at the lower right.
-The shift feel, lever movement, synchronizer capacity, and spacing between each gear are all appropriate for the power unit, and it is a world apart from the generally poorly regarded Toyota gearboxes of the past.
-I would recommend it as an excellent example of a Japanese gearbox, alongside the 4-speed type in the Sunny 1200.
-However, on the test car, this gearbox.
-However, on our test car, a high level of gear whine was heard when engine braking applied in second gear.
+It is a fully synchronized 5-speed (the gear ratios are 3,587, 2.022, 1.384, 1.000, 0.861) that is shared with the Celica, Carina, and Corolla SR/SL, with fifth gear to the upper right of the normal H-pattern and reverse at the lower right.
+The shift feel, lever movement, synchronizer capacity, and gear ratio spacing are all appropriate for the power unit, and it is a world apart from the generally poorly regarded Toyota gearboxes of the past.
+We would recommend it as an excellent example of a Japanese gearbox, alongside the 4-speed type in the Sunny 1200.
+However, on our test car, a loud gear whine was heard when engine braking was applied in second gear.

 The tires are 175/70HR-13, which are combined with 5J rim wheels.
 The SR has 4J wheels with 155-width tires, and the designers’ decision to fit such a large tire to a body of this size is highly commendable.
 The test car was fitted with Sumitomo Dunlop SP Sport Deluve 70s, and as we will discuss later, the Levin’s handling is greatly influenced by these tires.

 The steering ratio has been reduced from the standard 18.2:1 (3.5 turns lock-to-lock) to 16.1:1 (2.8 turns).
-It doesn’t feel as quick as that figure suggests because it is offset by the reduced turning angle due to the wider tires, but it still feels very responsive.
+It doesn’t feel as quick as the lock-to-lock figure suggests because it is offset by the reduced maximum turning angle due to the wider tires, but it still feels very responsive.
 It is precise enough for high-speed driving, and not unduly heavy except at very low speeds.
-However, the free play of 4-5cm at the rim when going straight makes you use extra caution to keep the car on course on the highway, as this car has low resistance to crosswinds to begin with.
+However, the free play of 4-5cm at the rim when going straight requires you to concentrate to keep the car on course on the highway, as this car has weak resistance to crosswinds to begin with.

-What should be noted is that, even though this suspension has been designed to maximize maneuverability, there was very little of the roughness that we anticipated.
+What is noteworthy is that, even though this suspension has been designed to maximize maneuverability, there was very little of the roughness that we anticipated.
 Certainly, the ride is firm, even with the low specified tire pressure of 1.5kg/cm² for both front and rear (1.6kg/cm² was used for testing).
-However, the strong dampers ensure that the shock of going over any bumps is contained with only a single up-and-down motion, and passengers are unlikely to be thrown out of their seats.
+However, the strong dampers ensure that the shock of going over bumps is contained with only a single up-and-down motion, and passengers are unlikely to be thrown out of their seats.
 The suspension faithfully picks up the fine bumps on the pavement, concrete joints, and cat’s eyes on the center line, but the excellent seats absorb them, so that they are heard more than felt, and the ride gives the impression of being extremely flat, as if you were riding in a much heavier car.
 The rear wheel load is relatively small, and for a model with a rigid axle suspended only by stiff leaf springs, the tail shows no unusual tendency to bounce.
-Even during zero-start acceleration at Yatabe, this rear suspension did not allow axle tramp.
+Even during standing-start acceleration tests at Yatabe, this rear suspension did not allow axle tramp.
 Given all this, even if the tire pressure were increased slightly, it would have almost no adverse effect on ride comfort, so it would also be realistic to raise only the front pressure a little and reduce understeer.